Senator Feinstein's Direct Email Page

 + A valuable source of information for waste and recycling issues in the Morongo Basin is the San Bernardino County Solid Waste Management page.

 + The Household Hazardous Waste site for the Morongo Basin is located at 62499 Twentynine Palms Highway, just west of the Transportation/Flood Control Building.
-Until August 2021, the site will be open the 1st and 3rd Saturday of each month from 9AM to 1PM.
-Beginning in August, the site will be open only the 3rd Saturday of each month.
-More information can be found in the County Fire Department brochure.
+Until August 2021, the site will be open the 3rd Saturday of each month from 9AM to 1PM.
+More information can be found on the County Fire Department's website.

 + Take a look at this chart to see how long these commonly discarded items take to decompose.